 It’s also important to take into consideration what your competition is doing on social media and where they have a presence.
 It’s a great baseline to make your decision, and it helps to see where the majority of your industry’s target audience lives on social as well.
 Typically, if a company very similar to yours has a presence on Facebook, Twitter, and LinkedIn, those 3 platforms are a good place to start.

 But, just because they’re on certain social media platforms, it does NOT mean you absolutely have to be on them as well.
 If you discover an untapped market on Pinterest, by all means, get on Pinterest!
 Plus, there’s a huge advantage to being on a social media platform that your competitors aren’t already on – it means you have a much better chance of being the industry leader on that channel.

 What type of content will you be creating?

 Choosing what social media platforms to have a presence on will depend largely on what content you seek to create as well.
 Each of the big and popular platforms has its own “niche”, so it’s important to determine what you want to share with your target audience.

 If your company is more visual, Instagram (image-based) or YouTube (video-based) might be the way to go.
 Or, if you are a B2B company and tend to share more longform content like whitepapers, eBooks, and industry updates, LinkedIn might be your calling.

 On the same spectrum, consider what your brand voice is and how it fits within each platform.
-The ultimate question to ask when considering what platforms is best for your business: does it make sense for my content and my brand personality?
+The ultimate question to ask when considering which platforms are best for your business: Does it make sense for my content and my brand personality?